Online Fraud Protection

 - Use of a false "from" address or the use of seemingly legitimate bank logos, web links and graphics may be used in the email to mislead you into thinking you are viewing a legitimate communication.

-- You may be re-directed to a phony website that looks exactly like the real thing.
+- You may be re-directed to a phony website that looks legitimate.
 At times, you may actually be on the company's legitimate website and a pop-up window will quickly appear for the purpose of taking your financial information.
 You will then be asked to update or validate your financial or personal information such as bank account information, social security numbers, credit card numbers, passwords, personal identification numbers (PINs), or the information you use to verify your identity over the phone, such as your mother's maiden name or your place of birth.

 - Be aware of fake email messages advising that your Internet Banking Service session has timed out and that your services will be suspended unless you update their account information.
 The email message includes a hyperlink to a fraudulent website that looks similar to the bank's legitimate website and asks for confidential information, including bank account information and Social Security numbers.